avwuff/telegram-plans-bot/README.md

 Here's what is on my roadmap so far:
 - **Migrate to newer DB:** Right now the bot still runs on my old DB.
 - **More languages and time zones**
+- **Reoccurring events** Support for events that occur more than once
 - **Remove hardcoded URLs** Right now, plansbot.avbrand.com is hardcoded in a few places.
 - **Attendee management:** Allow the organize to see and remove attendees
 - **Better notes editor:** What if adding/editing notes worked in a popup?
-- **Duration** Specify how long the event is, currently all events default to one hour.
 - **and more!**

 ## Environment